 2. Get involved in a fun activity:

 After a few weeks of exams and papers it’s good to unwind with a social activity.
 Even if it’s once a month take time out for yourself to have some fun.
 You deserve it.
-All work and no play is not good!
-Life is about balance.
-Dr. Amy Freeman, one of my mentors/professors from undergraduate wrote a book about work-life balance.
+All work and no play is not good.
+Life is about balance and one of my one of my mentors/professors (Dr. Amy Freeman) from college wrote a book on how to do so.

 3. Get involved in an academic activity: